 About Gel Wax.

 Gel wax can only be used in containers, as it doesn't have the stiffness to stand on its own.
-If you want to colour the wax, we recommend to use our dye chips however if you add too much the may lose its transparency.
+If you want to colour the wax, we recommend using liquid candle dyes however, if you add too much the may lose its transparency.
 (Wax dyes can cause the gel to become cloudy).

-We suggest a stiff zinc or paper core wick for the gel wax such as our TCR series wick.
-Use the size above the one you would normally use to compensate for the gel waxes slow burning properties.
+We suggest a stiff zinc or paper core wick for the gel wax such as our TCR Series wick.
+Use the size above the one you would normally use to compensate for the gel waxes slow-burning properties.
 We recommend to prime the wick with gel wax as this wax tends to be poured at a higher temperature than paraffin wax.